dubeyPraY/Quantum_solution_to_the_boolean_satisfiability_problem/README.md

 <img src="images/Example_qc.png" alt="Quantum k-SAT Operator Circuit" width="1000"/>

 The circuit applies the operator ${\mathrm{\hat C}}$ for each clause, effectively filtering out all states that do not satisfy any of the clauses.
 The final state of the system will be a superposition of all satisfying assignments, which can then be measured to find a solution.
+Each clause is applied to a separate target qubit, ensuring that the operations do not interfere with each other.
+Here the circuit depth is 5, corresponding to the number of clauses.

 ## Known Issues
+- The algorithm currently requires the clauses to be in CNF (Conjunctive Normal Form) and requires sorting of the clauses based on the number of literals in each clause.
 - The algorithm currently does not handle single literal clauses robustly.
-Fpr example boolean function contating $x_1$ or $(x_1 \lor x_2) \land (x_1 \lor \bar x_2)$ may not let the algorithm to converge.
+For example boolean function contating $x_1$ or $(x_1 \lor x_2) \land (x_1 \lor \bar x_2)$ may not let the algorithm to converge.
 In such cases, it may produce extra non-solution states along with a complexity value as "None".
 - Use of machine learning and reinforcement learning to optimize the circuit generation is not yet implemented; we expect it to improve the circuit depth and performance.
+- We are still working to resolve certain edge cases where the algorithm may not converge to a solution, particularly in cases with complex overlapping clauses.
+These can be addressed by reordering of clauses, we hope for a more robust solution in the future.
+- Note that the work is still in progress, and we are actively working on improving the algorithm and its implementation.
+We welcome contributions and suggestions to enhance the solution.

+## References
+- Y. Prabhat, S. Thakur, and A. Raina, Structured quantum search algorithm: A quantum leap, arXiv preprint 2504.03426 (2025).